 About COPD and Cachexia

 COPD patients often lose weight due to reduced food intake owing to diminished appetite as well as increased energy consumption both at rest and during activity due to laboured breathing.
-It may also be associated with systemic inflammation and increased protein metabolism, which are collectively referred to as pulmonary cachexia syndrome.
+It may also be associated with systemic inflammation and increased protein metabolism, which is collectively referred to as pulmonary cachexia syndrome.
 A consequence of this is reduced muscle strength.
 Studies show that between 27-37% of COPD patients have cachexia .
 Low weight and low fat-free mass are associated with a poor prognosis of COPD.

 Obese or overweight COPD patients may also develop cachexia, leading to reduced muscle strength.
 Unplanned or sudden weight reductions are important signals.